 Review of Market Transformation

 As defined by the Market Transformation (MT) Savings Framework of the Attachment C in the IL TRM, MT is defined as “Market Transformation is the strategic process of intervening in a market to create lasting change that results in the accelerated adoption of energy efficient products, services and practices.”
 While there may be elements of a MT initiative that reflect elements of a standard Resource Acquisition Program (RAP), there are several key differences that delineate the two.
-Table 3 provides a comparison between the two, especially highlighting ways that stretch code
+Table 3 follows the descriptions provided in Attachment C and provides a comparison between the two, especially highlighting ways that stretch code programs might have a larger market, longer timeframe, and different level of PA control as compared to RAPs.
+As described in Attachment C, the “much longer time frame for MT initiatives and the lesser degree of program administrator control can be difficult to reconcile with policy rules that are focused largely on the precise quantification of annual savings.”
+With this backdrop, the Slipstream/MEEA team presented our initial research on stretch codes to the IL SAG Market Transformation Working Group on March 17th, 2021.
+At that time, there was general consensus that we should develop options for stretch codes to be considered a Market Transformation initiative.
+Subsequent meetings have further refined this expectation.

 Table 3: Stretch code policies and market transformation characteristics